zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - Added the profile validation and credentials check functionalities to the Zowe Explorer FTP extension.
 - Added Imperative logger access for extenders.
 - Added documentation for Imperative logger for extenders.
+- Added the function that checks whether a base profile exists before running the function that combines base and service profiles

 **Changed**: